nedzadarek/text_analyzer/readme.txt

 22-07-2012:
 - Added AnalyzeClass.rb & AnalyzeClassTime.rb that are classes made of analyze.rb & db.rb
 - *Time.rb shows some info about time
+20-08-2013
+- changed names of class from 'AnalyzeClass.rb' to 'text_analyzer'

 How to use:
-- load 'AnalyzeClass.rb' [make sure you run ruby from classes directory ]
+- load 'text_analyzer.rb' [make sure you run ruby from classes directory ]
-- a = AnalyzeClass.new 'This some text some some'
+- a = TextAnalyzer.new 'This some text some some'
 - a.init
 Then you can get:
 > quantity of unique words: